 Being involved in or witnessing a disaster can result in a sense of loss of control or feeling overwhelmed, especially for children and young people who are dependent on adults for their safety.

-The Emerging Minds’ resource How parents and caregivers can support children immediately after a disaster or community trauma and headspace’s Supporting your child after a natural disaster both offer practical ways parents and carers can support children.
+The Emerging Minds’ resource How parents and caregivers can support children immediately after a disaster or community trauma and headspace’s Supporting your child after a natural disaster also offer practical ways parents and carers can support children.